LauraCuellarCa/Battleships_ADS/FunctionsExplained.md

 2. **`add_player(self, player_name):`**
    - Adds a new player to the ranking system with initial play and win counts.
+   - The time complexity of adding a player is O(1) because updating a dictionary with a constant number of operations.

 3. **`record_play(self, player_name, won=False):`**
    - Records a play for the specified player, increments play count, and, if applicable, win count.
    - Checks if the player already exists in the dictionary, and if so, it updates their play/win count.
 Otherwise, it calls on the 'add_player' function and adds them to the player dictionary with initial values.
+   - The time complexity of updating plays and wins for a player is O(1) because it involves updating values in a dictionary.

 4. **`merge_sort(self, player_list):`**
    - Performs the merge sort algorithm on the list of players, sorting them based on the number of wins.
    - recursively divides the player_list into smaller halves until each subarray has only one element (which is inherently sorted).
 Then, it merges these sorted subarrays back together in a way that ensures the final merged array is sorted.
-More detailed explanation here -->
+More detailed explanation here.
+   - The time complexity of merge sort is O(n log n), where n is the length of the player_list.
+This is due to the recursive nature of the algorithm.

 5. **`get_ranking(self):`**
    - Returns a sorted list of players based on their win counts.
    - Calls on the merge_sort algorithm and passes in the current player_list as a parameter.
+   - Calls merge_sort, so the time complexity is O(n log n), where n is the number of players.

 6. **`save_data(self):`**
    - Saves the ranking system data (players and their stats) to a JSON file named "player_data.json."
+   - The time complexity of saving data to a file is O(n), where n is the number of players.
+This is because it involves iterating over the players and writing their data to a file.

 7. **`load_data(self):`**
    - Loads the ranking system data from the "player_data.json" file.
    - return empty data if the file is not found.
+   - The time complexity of loading data from a file is O(n), where n is the number of players.
+This is because it involves reading data from a file and updating the players' dictionary.

 8. **`load_existing_players(self):`**
    - Loads existing player data at the beginning of the game.
 Calls `load_data()` internally.
    - Implemented to keep game history up to date everytime the user choses to "play again"
+   - Calls load_data, so the time complexity is also O(n), where n is the number of players.
+   -
+### Game Management:

+1. **`display_rankings(ranking_system):`**
+    - Displays player rankings in a new Tkinter window.

+2. **`restart_game():`**
+    - Restarts the game by saving data and running the `main.py` script again.
+    - This function is called after the user presses the "Play again" button from the rankings window.

 ### Welcome Window